imankassim/calorie_tracker/README.md

 # calorie_tracker

 This is a Calorie Tracker system you can use to calculate how many calories you have had in a day.
-This can be accessed here: http://35.242.139.215:5000/login
+This can be accessed here: http://35.242.139.215:5000/login (until July 2022)

 ## Getting Started